emredagli/physics-constants-explorer/README.md

 ```

 Where,
-* $C_i$ : Rational dimensionless constant (2, 3, 5, etc.) or irrational number ($\pi$, euler number, etc.) with high significant digits representation
+* $C_i$ : Rational dimensionless constant (2, 3, 5, etc.) or irrational number ($\pi$, euler number, etc.) with high significant digits representation.
-* $m_i$ : Power of i.th dimensionless constant.
+* $m_i$ : Rational number.
+Power of i-th dimensionless constant.
-* $Q_j$ : Dimensional physical constant with its error ranges
+* $Q_j$ : Dimensional physical constant with its error ranges.
-* $n_j$ : Power of j.th dimensional constant.
+* $n_j$ : Rational number.
+Power of j-th dimensional constant.
 * Set $K$ : Scope of dimensionless constants.
-These constants are provided to the program
+These constants are provided to the program.
 * Set $L$ : Scope of dimensional constants.
-Again these constants are provided to the program
+Again these constants are provided to the program.

 ## Table of Content